Harold Castro Player Props: Rockies vs. Giants

 Harold Castro At The Plate

-- In 63.8% of his games this season (37 of 58), Castro has picked up at least one hit, and in nine of those games (15.5%) he recorded at least two.

-- He has homered in one of 58 games, and in 0.5% of his plate appearances.
+- He has hit a home run in one of 59 games, and in 0.5% of his plate appearances.

-- In 27.6% of his games this season, Castro has tallied at least one RBI.
-In six of those games (10.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- Castro has picked up an RBI in 27.1% of his games this season, with more than one RBI in 10.2% of his games.
+He has also plated three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.